hannahs-coding/CLI-Project-To-Do-Tracker/README.md

 ## Instructions:

 ## ⚠️Warning⚠️
 This project has some bugs.
-Also, using code from this repository as a class assignment, for a hackathon, and for an internshipis is prohibited.
+Also, using code from this repository as a class assignment, for a hackathon, and for an internship is prohibited.